 These two Dal recipes are also famous in the road side dhabas (roadside eateries) of India.
 But the dals served in the dhaba have a different taste.
 I had recently posted a dal recipe which is made in the dhaba style.
 I tried it first time and the results were too good.
 It almost tasted like the dhaba dal.
 Here is the link: Dhaba Style Dal.
 There are many ways of making dals and I will keep on posting the different ways of making them.

-Lets Start Step by Step Dal Fry Recipe:
+Step by Step Restaurant Style Dal Fry Recipe:

-Add all the spice powders – turmeric powder, red chili powder, asafoetida.
+Add all the spice powders – ½ tsp turmeric powder, ½ tsp red chili powder, ¼ tsp asafoetida.
 Fry for some seconds.
-Now add the tomatoes and fry them till they become soft.
+Now add 1 medium sized chopped tomatoes and fry them till they become soft.
 When the oil starts to leave the mixture, its an indication that the onion-tomatoes base mixture is cooked.
 You can also a pinch of garam masala powder to bring in more aroma and spice to the dal.

 3: Add this fried mixture to the dal or add the mashed dal to the fried mixture.

-4. Add some water and salt. stir and let the dal simmer for 3-4 minutes or till you get a smooth and slightly thick consistency.
+4. Add 1 cup water and salt. stir and let the dal simmer for 3-4 minutes or till you get a smooth and slightly thick consistency.

-5. Lastly add crushed kasoori methi/dry fenugreek leaves and simmer dal fry for a minute.
+5. Lastly add 1 tsp crushed kasoori methi/dry fenugreek leaves and simmer dal fry for a minute.

 6: Garnish Dal Fry with corainder/cilantro leaves.
 Serve Dal Fry hot with parathas, rotis, jeera rice or plain steamed basmati rice accompanied with onion-tomato raita, papad, lime or mango pickle and onion salad or kachumber.